spencercorwin/gram-unlimited/README.md

 # Gram Unlimited - Chrome Extension

-Do you ever go to gram just to casually browse through someone's page, only to be stopped after a few scrolls by gram?
-Well not anymore, with the gram Unlimited extension.
-This extension will allow you to scroll gram to your hearts content without ever being stopped by gram.
+Do you ever go to "the Gram" just to casually browse through someone's page, only to be stopped after a few scrolls?
+Well not anymore, with the Gram Unlimited extension.
+This extension will allow you to scroll Instagram to your hearts content without being logged in.
 It will also remove the annoying banner at the bottom of the screen that nags you to log in or sign up.

 Go [here](https://chrome.google.com/webstore/detail/gram-unlimited/ipmehihejmhfhhieejoaclnmeoedijen) to check it out and install it.